 2. Stay Busy on Purpose

 Boredom is one of the strongest predictors of overeating.
-A study published in Frontiers in Psychology titled “Eaten up by boredom: Consuming food to escape awareness of the bored self” found that people eat more when they have nothing to do and when they are trying to escape the discomfort of boredom.
+Research shows people eat more when they have nothing to do and when they are trying to escape the discomfort of boredom.
+Create intentional activity — a morning workout, a project, outdoor movement, errands you normally delay.

 3. Meal Prep Lite